Mercury-Redstone 1

 Mercury-Redstone 1 (MR-1) was the first Mercury-Redstone uncrewed flight test in Project Mercury and the first attempt to launch a Mercury spacecraft with the Mercury-Redstone Launch Vehicle.
 Intended to be an uncrewed sub-orbital spaceflight, it was launched on November 21, 1960 from Cape Canaveral Air Force Station, Florida.
-The launch failed in abnormal fashion: immediately after the Mercury-Redstone rocket started to move, it shut itself down and settled back on the pad, after which the capsule jettisoned its escape rocket and deployed its recovery parachutes.
-The failure has been referred to as the "four-inch flight", for the approximate distance traveled by the launch vehicle.
+The launch failed in an abnormal fashion: immediately after the Mercury-Redstone rocket started to move, it shut itself down and settled back on the pad, after which the capsule jettisoned its escape rocket and deployed its recovery parachutes.
+The failure has been referred to as the four-inch flight, for the approximate distance traveled by the launch vehicle.

 Test background and launch failure

 The purpose of the MR-1 flight was to qualify the Mercury spacecraft and the Mercury-Redstone launch vehicle for the sub-orbital Mercury mission.
 It would also qualify the spacecraft's automated flight control and recovery systems, as well as the launch, tracking, and recovery operations on the ground.
-The flight would also test the Mercury-Redstone's automatic inflight abort sensing system, which would be operating in "open-loop" mode.
+The flight would also test the Mercury-Redstone's automatic inflight abort sensing system, which would be operating in open-loop mode.
 This meant that the abort sensing system could report a condition requiring an abort, but it would be unable to actually trigger an abort itself.
-Since the flight did not have a living passenger, this would not pose a safety problem, and it would prevent a faulty abort signal from prematurely ending the flight.
+Since the flight was uncrewed, this would not pose a safety problem, and it would prevent a faulty abort signal from prematurely ending the flight.

 The test used Mercury spacecraft #2 together with Redstone MR-1; its launch location was Cape Canaveral Air Force Station's Launch Complex 5.
 An early launch attempt on November 7 was canceled due to last-minute problems with the capsule, so launching was rescheduled for November 21.

 On that day, following a normal countdown, the Mercury-Redstone's engine ignited on schedule at 9:00 a.m.
 Eastern Standard Time (14:00 GMT).
 However, the engine shut down immediately after lift-off from the launch pad.
 The rocket only rose about 4 in before settling back onto the pad.
-Alarms were immediately sounded at LC-5, but the Redstone didn't explode.
-Instead it merely sat in place, after which a strange sequence of events happened.
+Alarms were immediately sounded at LC-5, but the rocket did not explode.
+Instead it merely sat in place on the launch pad, after which an unusual sequence of events happened.